destructo570/mars-app/README.md

 This app is based on MVVM architexture.
 And I also used architecture components like navigation components, LiveData, ViewModel

 ## How to use the code
-Make sure to create a config.kt file and define a constant API_KEY which will be used to make make calls to the NASA API
+Make sure to create a config.kt file and define a constant API_KEY which will be used to make calls to the NASA API

 Ex. const val API_KEY = "YOUR_API_KEY_HERE"